 Other than the back and neck pains, stomach sleepers generally suffer from an overall poor health.

 Because your spine, being the pipeline for nerves, tends to be misaligned and under strain.
-More to this, this stress can cause several of the nerves to get blocked too, which in turn cause random numbness in different parts of the body.
+More to this, this stress can cause several of the nerves to get blocked.
+Which in turn cause random numbness in different parts of the body.

 This not only disturbs your sleep but can also generate random aches in different area, later on.

 So, the next time you feel yourself waking up from a deep slumber, just because your hand ‘slept’, try giving your back a break.

 Whether its mild aches or plain uneasiness, you are bound to feel the impact the very next day.

 The average person sleeps 7-9 hours every night.
 Which means that your body is in the same stressful position for 7-9 hours.

 Also, as you lay on your stomach, good luck finding a comfortable spot and proper breathing space.

 Lower Back Pain

 If you are looking for a way to worsen your existing back ache, you might as well sleep on your stomach.